 Author's note: Recurpost social media scheduler can help to promote your best-performing content on various social media platforms.

 Once you have launched, you will want to keep up your content presence on all the platforms you chose in the beginning.
 Do some research here about the best times of day and week to post, based upon the demographics of your audiences.
-And then, of course, run your analytics to determine your own best times for each platform.
+And then, of course, run your analytics to determine the best time to post Reels on Instagram or Facebook stories.

 Every post you publish on social media must have a link to a page on your website that directly relates to that content.